angevineMiller/ppi_model/README.md

 * *prepulse sound level* - the intensity of the prepulse sound (dB above baseline)
 * *startle sound level* - the intensity of the potentially-startling sound (dB above baseline)
 * *delay* - the delay between the prepulse and startle sounds
-* *average startle response* - the average magnitude of the animal's startle responses (note that the startle responses should be logged before taking an average, as we have shown the acoustic startle response to be non-Gausssian within animals)
 * *prepulse condition* - a unique combination of prepulse sound level and delay, which can be measured at different startle sound levels
 * *baseline prepulse condition* - a prepulse condition in which the prepulse sound level is 0 dB above baseline (i.e. no prepulse sound)
 * *stimulus* - a prepulse condition paired with a startle sound level